firemodels/fds/Utilities/Firebot/README.txt

     This Python script generates a Google Code wiki markup file showing the status of recent Firebot test/build cycles.
     This script writes out a plaintext .wiki file that can be 'cat' to /home/firebot/firebot/wiki_output/Firebot_Build_Status.wiki
     This script is invoked via crontab (details below).

-# /usr/local/bin/run-one (from https://launchpad.net/ubuntu/+source/run-one)

-    This wrapper script allows the execution of only one instance of a command and its args at a time.
-    It does this by using a flock mechanism.
-This is useful to prepend to Firebot's crontab for firebot.sh so that, if Firebot is stalled for a long period of time, then multiple Firebot scripts do not run over each other.

 ===========
 = Crontab =